SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContact.md

 Of course, you are free to use the helper methods to return the title and extent of your widget.
-Now reopening your widget you should get the one displayed in Fig. *@figSecondCut@*.
+Now reopening your widget you should get the one displayed in Figure *@figSecondCut@*.

 ![A final version of the customer satisfaction UI.](figures/SecondCut.png width=50&label=figSecondCut)